-In explaining my influence I shall use three ideas that may be unfamiliar to you: empathetic resonance, empathetic validity and inclusionality.
+In explaining my influence I shall use three ideas that resonate with me: empathetic resonance, empathetic validity and inclusionality.

 First, for Sardello (2008), empathetic resonance, is the resonance of the individual soul coming into resonance with the Soul of the World (p.
 13).
-I am using empathetic resonance to communicate a feeling of the immediate presence of the other in communicating the living values that the other experiences as giving meaning and purpose to their life.
+I use empathetic resonance to communicate a feeling of the immediate presence of the other in communicating the living values that the other experiences as giving meaning and purpose to their life.